 During the intake interview, we therefore ask many questions about the fear, to ensure that we include all aspects of it during the treatment.
 We will look for a treatment situation that best suits you.

 Do we use an MRI scanner during treatment, but are you also afraid of elevators, or vice versa?
 We expect the effect of the treatment to generalize to all types of small spaces .
 We are happy to test this with you

 In our view, a treatment is successful if the fear no longer controls you.
 You don't have to become a fan of caves, but the fear should no longer limit you in everyday life.

 The day after the treatment, you should immediately notice that the violent physical reaction to not being able to go away has disappeared.
 Sometimes people are still on their guard, afraid that the fear will return.
 We will practice with you to give you the confidence that the fear will stay away.

 83% of phobia treatments are successful in one go.
 The effect is permanent.

-The most important success factors are: we must be able to properly reactivate the fear, and you must be motivated enough to overcome your fear.
+The most important factors contributing to treatment success are, XNUMX) we must be able to properly reactivate the fear and, XNUMX) you must be motivated enough to overcome your fear.